Skip to content

 The mallard, or wild duck, is a common species of dabbling duck that can be found inhabiting temperate and subtropical regions of the Americas, Eurasia, and North Africa.

-Due to its wide range, it has been introduced in many other locations, including New Zealand, Australia, Peru, Brazil, Uruguay, Argentina, Chile, Colombia, the Falkland Islands, and South Africa.
+Due to its wide range has been introduced in many other locations, including New Zealand, Australia, Peru, Brazil, Uruguay, Argentina, Chile, Colombia, the Falkland Islands, and South Africa.

-In its natural habitat, the mallard can be found in a variety of wetlands, from rivers, streams, lakes, and ponds, to marshes, swamps, and even estuaries.
+In its natural habitat, the mallard can be found in various wetlands, from rivers, streams, lakes, and ponds to marshes, swamps, and even estuaries.
 It prefers shallow, vegetated areas with plenty of invertebrates to feed on.

-Its diet consists of a variety of aquatic plants and animals, such as small crustaceans, mollusks, aquatic insects, and even some aquatic plants.
+Its diet includes various aquatic plants and animals, such as small crustaceans, mollusks, insects, and even some aquatic plants.
 The mallard has adapted well to the presence of humans and can often be found around parks and other urban areas.

-It is also an important game species and is widely hunted for sport and for food.
+It is also an important game species widely hunted for sport and food.
 The mallard is easily recognized by its distinctive yellow bill, brownish-green body, and white speculum on its wings.

 It is also relatively easy to identify in flight, as its call is easily recognizable.
-Overall, the mallard is a very widespread and versatile species that has adapted to many different habitats.
+The mallard is a prevalent and versatile species that has adapted to many habitats.

 It is an important game species, and its introduction to many new locations has helped to spread its range even further.